redFrik/udk17-Digital_Harmony/udk170622/README.md

 }
 ```

+note how this time we set up a two dimensional texture (`Texture2D(bufferSize, bufferSize)`)

-again try with and without your shader from above. try to change it to draw from left to right instead (hint: swap x and y in one place). try making it draw faster.
+again try with and without your shader from above. try to change it to draw from left to right instead (hint: swap x and y in one place). try making it draw faster/slower (hint: scale the frameCount), change the colours (hint: `sample*0.5+0.5` and `(1-sample)*0.75` etc)

 soundfiles
 --